Boston Racism: Pathways for Spirit-Led Action

 Reflect: What assets (skills, resources, relationships) are available to you for continuing Christ’s restorative work?
 What further assets could be available through prayer?
 Collaboration?

-Share with us your ideas for how other parts of the Body could come alongside what God is already doing in racial healing in Boston.
-We'd love to share your stories and wisdom with Boston Christian leaders.
+Join the Racism in Boston Facebook Group and share your ideas for how other parts of the Body could come alongside what God is already doing in racial healing in Boston.

 - Join a ReWe race learning community for White Evangelicals